 Students enrolled in virtual schools and programs are required to meet compulsory attendance.
 S. 1002.45, F.S. specifies that students must meet compulsory attendance requirements.
 S. 100327, F.S., requires that the parent be responsible for regular attendance in school.
 This means attendance must be taken for virtual students, and these students have the same guidelines related to truancy as do students in brick and mortar schools.
+Attendance is determined by the pacing chart and its correlation with assignments posted for a given week.
 Additionally, taking attendance is mandatory and must be recorded on a regular and ongoing basis.
 Although the parent or learning coach may log attendance on a daily or hourly basis using their individual accounts, the online teachers and virtual school administrators are responsible for student attendance records and for monitoring and reporting attendance.
-They do this by examining participation metrics such as student login data, lessons, assignments, projects and assessments completed, email and phone logs, and student participation in discussion-based assessments, live lessons, discussion boards, blogs, virtual school field trips, etc. Virtual schools must maintain auditable attendance records and provide attendance information to school districts for state required reporting.
+They Santa Rosa Online do this examining examines participation metrics such as student login data, lessons, assignments, projects and assessments completed, email and phone logs, and student participation in discussion-based assessments, live lessons, discussion boards, blogs, virtual school field trips, etc. Virtual schools must maintain auditable attendance records and provide attendance information to school districts for state required reporting.

 S. 1003.26, F.S., identifies that the School Superintendent is the person responsible for the promotion and enforcement of "regular school attendance" of all school-age students in the district and for supporting the school attendance efforts of local law enforcement agencies.
 "Regular school attendance" as defined in s.
 1003.01(13), F.S., is attendance in one of the following: a public school; a parochial, religious or denominational school; a private school; or a home education or private tutoring program, provided the program meets state requirements.
 Policies and procedures for home education require the reporting of home education students with patterns of non-attendance to the district superintendent as necessary to implement provisions required in s.1003.26(1)(f)1,F.S.
 The parent and guardian must also be referred to a home education review committee composed of members pursuant to s.
 1003.26(1)(f)1, F.S.
 If a student who has been found to exhibit a pattern on non-attendance in the public-school system enrolls in a home education program, the district School Superintendent must provide the parent or guardian with a copy of the home education law, s.1002.41, F.S., and the accountability requirements of s.
 100326(1)(f)1, F.S.
 The parent and guardian must also be referred to a home education review committee composed of members pursuant to s.
-1003.26(1)(f)1, F.S.
+1003.26(1)(f)I, F.S.